Hellmick/sitemap-builder/README.md

 # Sitemap builder
- The program generates xml of the sitemap in the standard sitemap protocol It crawls through webpages for given domain by using breadth first search algorythm.
+ The program generates xml of the sitemap in the standard sitemap protocol.
+ It crawls through webpages for given domain by using breadth first search algorythm.
  Then it writes the xml to a given file
 # Installation: